IntroductionEdit this page on GitHub

 Before we beginpermalink

-SvelteKit is in early development, and some things may change before we hit version 1.0.
-This document is a work-in-progress.
+SvelteKit is in release candidate phase for 1.0 while we address reported issues and add polish.
 If you get stuck, reach out for help in the Discord chatroom.

 See the migration guides for help upgrading from Sapper.

 What is SvelteKit?permalink

 SvelteKit is a framework for building extremely high-performance web apps.